apache/sis-site/content/howto/write_raster.md

 title: Write a raster to a file
 ---

-This example saves a raster in PNG format.
+This example saves a raster in PNG format together with its WorldFile PRJ and PGW auxiliary files.
 This example assumes a preloaded raster.
 For the loading part,
 see [read from a netCDF file](read_netcdf.html) or [read from a GeoTIFF file](read_geotiff.html) code examples.

-Note: this example is incomplete.
-A more complete example will be provided with next Apache SIS release.

 # Direct dependencies